 Hey man, do you ever have those moments you feel nobody is listening to you?
-People just opt out,… Ow, they stand by politely,… but their body already pivots, waiting for a lull in your story to get the fuck out of there.
+People just opt out.
+Or, they stand by politely,… but their body already pivots, waiting for a lull in your story to get the fuck out of there.

-Haha, that’s my bad, but in the past, I really didn’t have a clue how to interest people.
+Haha, that’s my bad, but in the past, I didn’t have a clue how to interest people.
 So I ‘chose’ to bore them instead.
-Only acting on the ‘safe’ side, only ever being polite and talking about boring mundane subjects.
-Well turns out, nobody really cares about that.
+Only acting on the ‘safe’ side.
+Only ever being polite and talking about boring mundane subjects.
+Well turns out, nobody cares about that.